Connect with us

 The National Weather Service notes that besides the 13.21 inches of rain recorded for the Swannanoa station, which is 2.8 miles north of Swannanoa, Black Mountain’s creeks, as well as part of the Mount Mitchell watershed, drain into the valley.

-Mount Mitchell, the highest peak east of the Mississippi River, stands at 6,684 feet and drains in several directions, into the Swannanoa River Valley.
+Mount Mitchell, the highest peak east of the Mississippi River, stands at 6,684 feet and drains in several directions, including into the Swannanoa River Valley.
 The mountain received 11.22 inches of rain from Sept.
 25-27.

 David Easterling, director of the National Climate Assessment Technical Support Unit, part of NOAA’s National Centers for Environmental Information in Asheville, noted Helene did not “stall” over western North Carolina, or Swannanoa in particular.
 That has been the case with previous tropical storms that caused severe flooding.